Crime Prevention and Safety Tips

 - Learn the location of the nearest emergency "blue" phones on your walking routes through the campus.

-- Utilize the Hornet Night Shuttle (916) 278-7260 or contact the University Police for an escort when on campus at night.
+- Utilize the Hornet Night Shuttle (916) 278-7260 or contact the Sacramento State Police Department for an escort when on campus at night.

-- Report any occurrence of inappropriate behavior, suspicious activity, or criminal acts to the University Police immediately.
+- Report any occurrence of inappropriate behavior, suspicious activity, or criminal acts to the Sacramento State Police Department immediately.
 Delays in reporting only slow the investigation and will lessen the chance of an arrest.

 - Don’t consume intoxicants to excess.
 An intoxicated person is much more vulnerable to criminals than a sober person.